 Students who withdraw from the University without approval, or who are dropped from the University for any reason, may be ineligible for readmission for a semester or longer.

 The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal “Title IV” grant and loan assistance) they have “earned” up to the time of withdrawal.
 Funds that were disbursed in excess of the earned amount must be returned by the university and/or the student to the federal government.
-Please click here for the entire policy.
+View the repayment policy.

 Information on the university’s academic programs and degree offerings is available from the various schools/colleges and admitting offices.
 Click here for comprehensive academic information.

 Information on the university’s instructional facilities and laboratories is available from the various schools/colleges and admitting offices.
-Click here for detailed instructional facilities.
-Also, for information on library resources at the university, please click here.
+View information on library resources at the university.
 For information on the university’s many research opportunities and laboratories please visit the Office of Research & Economic Development.

 Information on the university’s faculty and staff personnel is available from various schools/colleges.
 Visit the LSU Directory for more information.